PlummersSoftwareLLC/Primes/PrimeNim/solution_3/README.md

 docker run --rm primes
 ```

-The Dockerfile builds a Nim compiler in a Fedora container from source on whatever architecture it is run.
+The Dockerfile uses the custom built `primeimages/nim:1.4.8` so it can run on both arm64 and amd64.

 ## Benchmarks